A complete invariant for closed surfaces in the three-sphere: Graft decomposition

-\textbf{A detour: edge-labeled trees and trivial pairs.} A (based) edge-labeled tree is a (based) tree with a non-negative integer assigned to each edge.
-Given a pair $\SSS=\pair$, we label each edge of the depth tree $\Lambda_\SSS$ by assigning the genus of the component of $\surface$ the edge represents to the edge.
-The resulting tree is called edge-labeled depth tree and denoted by $\Lambda_{S}^\ast$.
+A based edge-labeled tree is a based tree with a non-negative integer assigned to each edge.
+Given a pair $\SSS=\pair$, we label each edge of the depth tree $\Lambda_\SSS$ by assigning to each edge the genus of the component of $\surface$ the edge represents.
+The resulting tree is called edge-labeled depth tree and denoted by $\Lambda_{\SSS}^\ast$.

-\begin{definition}[\textbf{Isomorphism of marked trees}] Two (based) edge-labeled trees $\Lambda_1^\ast$ and $\Lambda_2^\ast$ are isomorphic if there exists an isomorphism of (based) trees between $\Lambda_1^\ast$ and $\Lambda_2^\ast$ such that the labels of corresponding edges are identical. \end{definition}
+\begin{definition}[\textbf{Isomorphism of edge-labeled trees}] Two based edge-labeled trees $\Lambda_1^\ast$ and $\Lambda_2^\ast$ are isomorphic if there exists an isomorphism of based trees between $\Lambda_1^\ast$ and $\Lambda_2^\ast$ such that the labels of the corresponding edges are identical. \end{definition}

 \begin{definition} A pair $\SSS$ has the type of a based edge-labeled tree $\Lambda^\ast$ if its edge-labeled depth tree $\Lambda_{\SSS}^\ast$ is isomorphic to $\Lambda^\ast$. \end{definition}